Risks of General Anaesthesia – How Does Anesthesia Work?

-- Even in deep sleep, you can be woken is someone pokes and prods you.
+- Even in deep sleep, you can be woken if someone pokes and prods you.

-- This is not the case when it comes to general anesthesia.
+- This is not the case when it comes to general anaesthesia.

-- General anesthesia looks more like a coma, all be it a reversible one
+- General anaesthesia looks more like a coma, be it a reversible one

-- You will lose awareness, the ability to feel pain, form memories and move.
+- You will lose awareness, and the ability to feel pain, form memories and move.

 Are you unconscious or just asleep when you have General Anesthesia?